yuliawulandarii/laracampyuil/README.md

 ## Overview

-**laracampyuil** is a comprehensive developer tool designed to accelerate the development of scalable, secure, and maintainable Laravel applications.
+laracampyuil is a comprehensive developer tool designed to accelerate the development of scalable, secure, and maintainable Laravel applications.
 It integrates essential backend features with a flexible front-end setup, enabling developers to build modern web platforms efficiently.

+## About This Project

+This repository is the result of a bootcamp class organized by **BuildWithAngga**.
+The class focuses on practical Laravel development and building scalable web applications.

 ### Why laracampyuil?